LLNL/zfp/docs/source/limitations.rst

 - Version |cudarelease| adds support for CUDA compression and decompression.
   However, only the fixed-rate compression mode is so far supported.
+  The CUDA implementation is further subject to :ref:`additional limitations <cuda-limitations>`.

 - As of version |4drelease|, |zfp| supports compression and decompression of 4D arrays.
 However, |zfp| does not yet implement a 4D compressed